Biological Bone Augmentation (Bone Harvesting and Transplantation of Autogenous Bone)

 Two implants are placed freehandedly at the desired position.

-Tension-free wound closure is applied to the area and the implant site is allowed to heal for a desiginated period of time.
-Later, it is re-entered for the next stage of treatment leading to the final fabrication of the implant prosthesis.
+At the two-week follow-up appointment, all of the sutures are removed.
+It is re-entered at a later time for the next stage of treatment leading to the final fabrication of the implant prosthesis.